usama8659/Cyber-shield-X/README.md

 - Advanced malicious image analysis
 - Cloud-based threat analysis

-## Founders
+## Creator and Technical Review

 **Muhammad Usama Fakhar**
 Cybersecurity & DFIR Enthusiast
 Creator of **Cyber Shield X**
 Developer of the modular security toolkit

-Technical review and contribution by:
+Technical review by:
 **Faraz Ali**
 Ex‑PFSA Digital Forensic Expert
 Forensic Consultant (Government of Sindh & Khyber Pakhtunkhwa)

 ## License
 Cyber Shield X is not licensed yet.
 A license will be added when the project is ready for public release.

 ## Disclaimer
 Cyber Shield X is intended for educational and defensive cybersecurity use only.
+It is not a replacemnet for enterprise-level security solutions.